 Life in Pear Tree Class

 In Pear Tree Class we are friendly, inquisitive and enthusiastic.
 We take pride in our achievements and we are always excited to learn and share our knowledge.
 We value everyone for who they are and we have lots of fun together!
-It's important to us that everyone feels safe and happy about the classroom and their learning, so if you have anything you're worried or unsure about, please let Miss Lilly or Mrs Moore know (even if it's just a little thing!) and we'll do what we can to help.
+It's important to us that everyone feels safe and happy about the classroom and their learning, so if you have anything you're worried or unsure about, please let Miss Lilly or Mrs Ward know (even if it's just a little thing!) and we'll do what we can to help.

 We usually learn Maths and English (including phonics and spellings) in the mornings and foundation subjects in the afternoons.

 In Maths lessons, we use the White Rose scheme of work to support fluency, reasoning and problem-solving in all areas of the subject.
 Homework each Friday is linked to our maths learning.

 All children in KS1 have weekly spellings, which we send home on Wednesdays to learn for our spelling test the following week.
 Miss Lilly, Mrs Ward and Mrs Shepperson use the results to assess how well phonics knowledge is embedded and which sounds/common exception words need more practice.

 We like to hear about what everyone has been doing outside of school, which is why we have 'Show and Tell' every Friday afternoon.
 Everyone in the class a chance to show and/or tell us about something every week, and we're always happy to to hear the 'tell' part even if children forget to bring something to show!